PerlFFI/FFI-TinyCC/README.md

 Add the given given symbol name / callback or pointer combination.
 See example below for how to use this to call Perl from Tiny C code.

-It will accept a [FFI::Raw::Callback](https://metacpan.org/pod/FFI::Raw::Callback) at a performance penalty.
-If possible pass in the pointer to the C entry point instead.

 If you are using [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) you can use [FFI::Platypus#cast](https://metacpan.org/pod/FFI::Platypus#cast) to get a pointer to a closure: